DFHack/dfhack/docs/plugins/stockpiles.rst

     and general settings.
 This allows you to import the configuration later without touching the container and general settings of the target stockpile.
+``stockpiles export mydumpersettings -r "Stone quantum"``
+    Exports the "desired items" for the first stop of the "Stone quantum" hauling route.
+``stockpiles export myroutesettings -r "Train porter,2"``
+    Exports the "desired items" for the stop with id 2 (the second stop, unless you've previously deleted the original first stop and now this is the first) of the "Train porter" hauling route.

 Options
 -------